Sephardic Jews: North African Sephardim

-North African Sephardim consists of the descendants of the expellees from Spain who also left as Jews in 1492.
+North African Sephardim — Maghrebi Jews — are the descendants of the expelled refugees from Spain who also left as Jews in 1492.
 This branch settled in North Africa (except Egypt, see Eastern Sephardim above).
 Settling mostly in Morocco and Algeria, they spoke a variant of Judaeo-Spanish known as Haketia.
 They also spoke Judeo-Arabic in a majority of cases.

+North African Sephardim primarily settled in northern Morocco, in Tangier, Fez, and Tétouan.
+Sephardic Moroccan Jews form a major subgroup of the global Sephardic Jewish population.

-They settled in the areas with already established Arabic-speaking Jewish communities in North Africa and eventually merged with them to form new communities based solely on Sephardic customs.
+Smaller communities also settled in the coastal cities of the Mediterranean Maghreb, and in other areas with already-established Arabic-speaking Jewish communities throughout the region — eventually merging with local Jewish populations to form new communities based solely on Sephardic customs.

-Several of the Moroccan Jews emigrated back to the Iberian Peninsula to form the core of the Gibraltar Jews.
+Some Moroccan Jews later returned to the Iberian Peninsula to form the core of Gibraltar Jews.

-In the 19th century, modern Spanish, French and Italian gradually replaced Haketia and Judeo-Arabic as the mother tongue among most Moroccan Sephardim and other North African Sephardim.
+In the 19th century, Spanish and French gradually began to replace Haketia and Judeo-Arabic as the languages of most Moroccan Sephardim and other North African Sephardim.

+After Algeria’s independence, the majority of Sephardic Algerian Jews (who were granted French citizenship in 1870 by decree) relocated to France.

+During the 1960s until the 1980s, many Sephardic Moroccan Jews and Sephardic Tunisian Jews began emigrating to France, Canada, the United States, and Israel.